hai-vr/documentation/docs/changelogs/double-hip-tracker.md

 This change has not been released yet.
 :::

-This updates introduces a change in the behaviour of the double trackers: They *should* no longer fly away when both trackers are lost.
+This update introduces a change in the behaviour of the double trackers: They *should* no longer fly away when both trackers are lost.

 Changes:
 - Add **"Freeze when both trackers are lost"** checkbox: If both trackers of any given double tracker are lost, then the tracker will freeze in place.